Krish1908/Morse-Code-to-English/README.md

 3. Click the Convert button to see the results in the Output area.

+4. Click the play button to hear the output as audio.

-4. To clear all fields, click the Clear button.
+5. To clear all fields, click the Clear button.